dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 it for others to use.
 More detailed information can be found
 [here](../Resources/WebServices/sendgrid.md).

+NOTE:  For this assignment, unit tests for your function that sends e-mail using SendGrid are not required as that would require sending your API key to Travis.
+While there are secure ways of doing so, it is not a topic for this class.

 ### Special note for Mac users
 :eyes: Apparently python 3.6 for Mac does not come configured to use the standard root certificate authorities, so some folks may get a ssl error when